raiden-network/spec/pathfinding_service.rst

 Returns
 """""""

-A list of path objects and a feedback token when successful.
+When successfull, the request returns a list of path objects and a feedback token.
+A feedback token is the 32-character hexadecimal string representation of a UUID and is valid for all routes that are included in the response.

 Each path object consists of the following information: